Conflict: Why Do You Argue, Why Do You Fight in Conflict?By Dr. Margaret Paul

 - Dumping anger on another person may be a way of not dealing with your own feelings.
 Perhaps you are projecting your own self-abandonment onto the other person, i.e. you are not listening to or hearing yourself, so you attack the other person for not listening to you or hearing you.
 Or you are judging yourself, so you attack the other person for judging you.
 If you are judging yourself or not listening to yourself and not taking responsibility for your own feelings, then you may be blaming the other person for the guilt, shame and aloneness you feel within.

 - Perhaps you are terrified that if you are open with the other person, especially your partner, your partner will see things about you that he or she doesn't like.
 You might be using fighting as a way to avoid true intimacy, while at the same time creating a connection through the fighting.
-The connection you feel through fighting might feel safer than creating true intimacy.
+The connection you feel through fighting might feel safer to you than creating true intimacy.

 - Perhaps you are afraid that if you get really close to someone, you will lose yourself or be taken advantage of.
 If this is the case, fighting might be a way to feel safe from engulfment.
 Once again, you can feel some connection through the fighting without actually having to feel close enough to lose yourself to the other person.